Solar eclipse of October 14, 2023: United States

 The path of the eclipse crossed the United States beginning in Oregon, entering at Dunes City, and passing over Newport, Crater Lake National Park, Eugene (passing over University of Oregon), and Medford.
 After passing over the northeast corner of California (in Modoc National Forest), it traveled through Nevada (passing over Black Rock Desert, Winnemucca and Elko) and Utah (passing over Canyonlands National Park, Glen Canyon National Recreation Area, and Bluff).
 After that, it covered the northeast corner of Arizona (including Kayenta) and the southwest corner of Colorado (including Cortez and the Ute Mountain Reservation).
 In New Mexico, it passed over Farmington, Albuquerque, Santa Fe, Roswell, Hobbs, and Carlsbad.
 Afterwards, it entered Texas, passing over Midland, Odessa, San Angelo, Kerrville, San Antonio and Corpus Christi before entering the Gulf of Mexico.
 This was the second annular eclipse visible from Albuquerque in 11 years, where it crossed the path of the May 2012 eclipse.
 It also coincided with the last day of the Albuquerque International Balloon Fiesta.

-A total solar eclipse crossed the United States in April 2024 (12 states) (Saros 139, Ascending Node), and a future solar eclipse will cross in August 2045 (10 states) (Saros 136, Descending Node).
-An annular solar eclipse will occur in June 2048 (9 states) (Saros 128, Descending Node).
+A total solar eclipse crossed the United States on April 8, 2024 (15 states) (Saros 139, Ascending Node), and a future total solar eclipse in the US will be on March 30, 2033, which will pass over Alaska.
+The next total eclipse in the contiguous United States of the US will be on August 22, 2044.
+The next total solar eclipse after that will cross on August 12, 2045 (13 states) (Saros 136, Descending Node).
+An annular solar eclipse will occur on June 11, 2048 (10 states) (Saros 128, Descending Node).